ionutbortis/easy-dotfiles/README.md

 cd ~ && git clone https://github.com/ionutbortis/easy-dotfiles.git
 ```

-You need to change the git remote URL from this local clone to point to your git providers **easy-dotfiles** repo you just created.
-The `git@your_git_provider.com:your_user_name/easy-dotfiles.git` part needs to be adapted according to your own repo URL:
+You need to change the git remote URL from this local clone to point to your git provider's **easy-dotfiles** repo you previously created.
+Open a terminal and adapt the following by using your **easy-dotfiles** SSH repo URL:

 ```bash
 cd ~/easy-dotfiles